mnestorov/wp-acf-snippets/README.md

 # Useful WordPress ACF code snippets

-This is a list of useful WordPress ACF plugin snippets and functions that I often reference to enhance or clean up my sites.
+A compilation of WordPress ACF plugin snippets and functions for developers who wants to create their own themes.

 **Note:** Please be careful and make backups!